 - reporting suspected conflicts of interest, self-dealing, unethical behavior or concerns about the Foundation’s internal controls, auditing function, accounting systems, or governance in good faith; or

 Procedure for Reporting Suspected Improprieties

-Employees are encouraged to discuss issues and concerns with their managers, the Human Resources Director, or senior management.
+Employees are encouraged to discuss issues and concerns with their managers, the Vice President of Talent and Culture or senior management.
 Reports may be submitted verbally or in writing, but the reports should contain enough information to substantiate the concern and allow appropriate investigation to begin.
-Reports may be submitted anonymously or not.
+Reports may be submitted anonymously.
 All reports will be received and acted upon in confidence to the maximum extent possible.

 The Foundation will take action, up to and including termination, against a person who has committed an offense even though they cooperate with the investigation.

 Following are descriptions of the seven standing board committees.
 All members are elected to serve one-year terms at each annual meeting.
 The board periodically assigns a specific task to one of its committees or if a specific committee does not exist, it has created ad-hoc committees with limited duties.

 a.
 Possess and exercise the authority of the board in the management of the business of the Foundation between meetings of the board, except that the committee shall not have authority to: fill vacancies on the board; fix the compensation of the board members for serving on the board or on any committee; amend or repeal the bylaws or adopt new bylaws; or amend or repeal any resolution of the board that by its terms may not be amended or repealed.

 b.
 Review the Foundation’s governance policies and procedures and other matters referred by the board, such as general management, legal matters and personnel policies, as the board may from time to time determine.

 c.
 Review the performance of the President and CEO and refer the assessment to the Compensation Committee for consideration during the Compensation Committee’s review of the President and CEO.